Haito4/Haito4.github.io/content/docs/Documentation/documentationp2.md

 I made use of popup tooltips for quick on-the-spot explanations of the plugin’s sliders.
 Each window includes an identification of what the slider does, and how changing the value will affect the audio.

 An example from the compressor:

 ![Tooltips](img/p2/helpscreens.png)

 #### Level, Social, Ethical Issues

-Considering the addressed legal, social and ethical issues identified in [Section 1](docs/documentation/documentationp1/#social--ethical-considerations), I took privacy into great consideration whilst designing the software solution.
+Considering the legal, social and ethical issues identified in [Section 1](docs/documentation/documentationp1/#social--ethical-considerations), I took privacy into great consideration whilst designing the software solution.
 I made sure to protect my users’ data by reviewing the source code of any third-party submodules I had included, verifying that there was no malicious logic.

 I also provided full closure about any data collection in my plugin to ensure trust in users.
 Additionally, because the project repository is public, any user is able to review the codebase and compile it themselves if they wish.
 A button on the help screen points to the source code on the github repository for this purpose.